jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostCommandsApi.md

 );

-final teamId = teamId_example; // String | The team id.
+final String teamId = 'teamId_example'; // String | The team id.
-final customOnly = true; // bool | To get only the custom commands.
+final bool customOnly = true; // bool | To get only the custom commands.
 If set to false will get the custom if the user have access plus the system commands, otherwise just the system commands.

 try {
   final result = await client.commands.listCommands(teamId, customOnly);